jygomez/calculator/README.md

 # Pre-Requisites
-Make sure you have the following software installed before proceeding:
+Make sure you have completed the following steps and installed the necessary softwares, dependencies, libraries and/or packages, before proceeding:

 - [Visual Studio Code](https://code.visualstudio.com/Download)

+- Create your project folder.

+- Open your terminal or command prompt in the directory of your project or navigate to your project's folder.

 - [Node.js and npm](https://nodejs.org/en/download/package-manager):
     1. Install nvm (Node Version Manager):
     ```bash